joan-code6/Streamdeck/WINDOWS_INSTALLATION.md

 ## Installation

-1. Download the `DIY Stream Deck Controller Setup 1.0.0.exe` installer
+1. Download the `DIY Stream Deck Setup 1.0.0.exe` installer
 2. Run the installer as administrator
 3. Follow the installation wizard
 4. The application will be installed and shortcuts will be created on your desktop and in the Start menu

 ## First Time Setup

-After installation, run the setup script to install Python dependencies:
+After installation, the Python backend files are automatically included with the application.
+You just need to ensure Python is installed:

-1. Open the installation directory (usually `C:\Users\<YourName>\AppData\Local\Programs\diy-stream-deck-controller\`)
+1. Install Python 3.8+ from https://python.org (if not already installed)
-2. Run `setup_windows.bat` as administrator
+2. Make sure Python is added to your PATH
-3. The script will install all required Python packages
+3. The app will check for Python automatically when it starts

 ## Running the Application